MacMurray College: Finances and closure

 MacMurray struggled financially in its final years, having failed the U.S. Department of Education's annual financial responsibility test in 2011, 2012, and 2013.
 In 2016, it was placed on probation for a two-year period by its accreditor, the Higher Learning Commission, which cited "concerns related to governance, assessment of student learning, institutional resources, planning, and performance improvement."

-By the start of the 2018-2019 academic year, MacMurray's finances had worsened and the college was pursuing different strategies to resolve them.
+By the start of the 2018–2019 academic year, MacMurray's finances had worsened and the college was pursuing different strategies to resolve them.
 Proposals included expanding professional and nontraditional programs and a merger with another institution.

 On March 27, 2020, MacMurray announced its plans to close at the end of the spring semester in May 2020.
 The college cited "declining enrollments, rising competitive costs, and an insufficient endowment," as well as the impact of the COVID-19 pandemic on education.

 Arrangements were made to transfer the continuing student body to Blackburn College, Eureka College, Greenville University, Illinois College, McKendree University, Millikin University, and Monmouth College.
-No severance were provided to faculty and staff, who worked their last day on May 25, 2020.
+No severance was provided to faculty and staff, who worked their last day on May 25, 2020.

 In November 2020, the real property of the college was auctioned off in lots, with the $1,500,000 in sales going to pay down the college's debt.